francopasut/academic/content/en/post/vim_emacs_pairs/index.md

 {{% toc %}}

-It is very useful to jump through corresponding pairs of characters, such as parentheses or quotation marks or even tags, when coding or writing in a markup language such as HTML, Markdown or LaTeX.
+It is very useful to jump through corresponding pairs of characters, such as parentheses or tags, when coding or writing in a markup language such as HTML, Markdown or LaTeX.

 Both Vim and Emacs have dedicated commands for this purpose.